spryker/spryker-docs/docs/pbc/all/payment-service-provider/202404.0/base-shop/third-party-integrations/stripe/project-guidelines-for-stripe.md

 Depending on your Yves implementation the flow may be slightly different than explained below.

 - On the Payment selection page you will see Stripe as selectable payment option.
-- When the customer selects Stripe as payment option the `InitializePayment` API endpoint is called through the `\SprykerShop\Yves\PaymentPage\Controller\PreOrderPaymentController`.
+- When the customer selects Stripe as payment option and enters the summary page the `InitializePreOrderPayment` RPC call to Zed is made through the `\SprykerShop\Yves\PaymentPage\Controller\PreOrderPaymentController`.
-- The required data will be collected in the background, and you don't need to take care about.
+- The required data will be collected from the Yves session, and you don't need to take care about this.
-- Glue makes an RPC call to Zed which makes an API call to the Stripe App.
+- Zed now makes the API call to the Stripe App including required authorization.
-- On the Stripe App side the Payment with the given data is persisted and an API call to Stripe is made to get the ClientSecret.
+- On the Stripe App side the Payment with the given data is persisted and an API call to Stripe is made to get the ClientSecret and the PublishableKey.
+- !!!
+This part requires an update after HEADLESS and Yves frontend is prepared
 - The provided example JavaScript uses the returned data and renders the Stripe Elements on the summary page of your application.
+- !!!
 - Then the customer can select the Payment Method in the Stripe Elements and submits the data.
 - The customer will then be redirected to the provided `return_url` which must make another placeOrder request to persist the order in the backoffice.
 - After this the customer should see the success page of the application.